allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 title: "DepositionLaser"
 description: "A simplistic deposition generator for charge injection with a laser."
 module_maintainer: "Daniil Rastorguev (<daniil.rastorguev@desy.de>)"
-module_status: "Immature"
+module_status: "Functional"
-# module_output: "DepositedCharge, MCParticle"
+module_output: "DepositedCharge, MCParticle"
 ---

 ## Description

 This deposition generator is mostly intended for simulations of laser-TCT experiments.
-This module implements physics algorithms by itself, without relying on external libraries (e.g., Geant4).
+It would generate charge, deposited by absorption of a laser pulse in silicon bulk.

-Current implementation assumes that laser pulse is a bunch of point-like photons, each traveling in a straight line.
-As they cross sensitive silicon volumes, they could be absorbed, respecting exponential distribution of penetration depth.
-A lookup table \[[@optical_properties]\] is used to determine absorption coefficients for a given wavelength.
+Current implementation assumes that the laser pulse is a bunch of point-like photons, each traveling in a straight line.
+A lookup table \[[@optical_properties]\] is used to determine absorption and refraction coefficients for a given wavelength.

-Laser simulation features:
-* all passive volumes are currently ignored;
-* although, behavior of stacked detectors would be correct;
-* gaussian beam shape could be simulated; if so, angular and spatial distribution of straight-line-photons is set to mimic intensity distribution in a gaussian beam

-Advanced tracking will be implemented later.
-This will include:
+This module has its own tracking algorithms (no dependencies on Geant4), based on Allpix geometry Tracking features:
+* photons are absorbed in detector bulk on physically correct depth
+* photons refract on silicon-air interface
+* tracks are terminated when a photon leaves *first encountered* sensitive volume
-* termination of tracks if a passive object is hit;
+* tracks are terminated if a passive object is hit (the only supported passive object type is `box`)

-* photon refraction as they cross silicon surface.
+Spatial and temporal distribution of incident photons are tuned to mimic a real laser pulse.
 As a result, this module yields multiple `DepositedCharge` instances for each detector, with them having physically correct spatial and temporal distribution.